 Today’s malware writers are more interested in accessing valuable data than distributing denial of service attacks that cause computers to enter an endless reboot cycle.
 In order to get to that information, no special operating system privileges are required; and if administrative rights are needed for malware to run, it’s more likely to end in a mission failure for the cyber criminals, thanks to technologies such as User Account Control (UAC) and products like Privilege Guard, which help enterprises run with standard user accounts.

 As more businesses adopt least privilege on the desktop, hackers are changing their tactics to access sensitive data; so layered security on endpoints remains important.
-Enterprise solutions from Microsoft, McAfee, Avecto and others, provide additional defense with managed antivirus, device control and application whitelisting.
+Enterprise solutions from Microsoft, McAfee, Avecto and others, provide additional defense with managed antivirus, device control and application allow listing.
 Despite the improved security in newer versions of Windows, 3rd-party solutions add value by giving enterprises the management and reporting tools they need, plus additional layers of security for a defense-in-depth strategy which reduces the risks associated with Web 2.0 and flexible computing practices, such as Bring Your Own Device (BYOD) and tablets.